 Groups are central to how MySQL Enterprise Monitor operates.
 For example, an Asset (such as a host or MySQL instance) added to a group automatically inherits all Advisors scheduled for that group.

 In MySQL Enterprise Monitor 2.3, schedules were set per Asset, and not per group.

-Each panel in the Service Manager allows you to distinguish between groups (e.g., graph a specific group), and groups help configure the handling of Events and Advisors.
+Each panel in the Service Manager enables you to distinguish between groups (e.g., graph a specific group), and groups help configure the handling of Events and Advisors.

 MySQL Enterprise Monitor has two different types of server groups: